 In this case, we’ll call the original party, who is drop shipping the product, the “Supplier.”
 The person who sold the product to the customer is the “Retailer.”
 And the customer is the “Buyer.”

-That is, unless the Retailer can provide the Supplier and/or the state with a “sales tax exemption.”
-As with anything sales tax related, every state has their owl rules and procedures for obtaining drop ship exemptions.
+That is, unless the Retailer can provide the Supplier and/or the state with a “sales tax exemption certificate” (aka a resale certificate or reseller’s permit.)
+As with anything sales tax related, every state has their own rules and procedures for obtaining exemption certificates.

 For an example of how convoluted drop shipping can get, you might want to check out this thread attempting to untangle sales tax liability regarding a 4-party drop shipment.
 After reading through this, it’s a wonder drop shipping remains as popular as it does.